 Habaneros: a dream come true

-In other Grow Stories we’ve spoken to people who turned their plant hobby into a business or who collected plants as a passion.
-Daniele is another man with a passion for plants.
+In previous Grow Stories we’ve spoken to people who turned their plant hobby into a business, or to people who startes collecting plants as a passion.
+Daniele is such a man with a passion for plants.
 He runs Habanero’s Farm, where he produces fine peppers for his spicy restaurant kitchen.
-For him, it’s a dream come true.
+To him, it’s a dream come true!

 So you run a pepper farm?
 Tell us how and why you started doing this?

 Well, I’m a chef in the restaurant business.
 Since birth, I have lived in a small village close to the Euganean hills in the province of Padua in Italy.
 The idea of Habanero’s Farm came to my mind a few years ago during my first trip in Mexico, when I got in touch with Mexican culture and the spicy world as well.
 In the next years, I came back to Mexico several times with the aim to pay particular attention to the culinary aspect.
 Thus, I discovered a real passion that led me to make the first sowing of chillies.
 I started with a small pot on the balcony, then I created a vegetable garden and finally I realized a real plantation.

 The beauty, the colors and the flavors of this world are unfortunately little known.
 My ambitious and challenging goal is making the spicy culture more popular in the Euganean region and in the north-east of Italy.
 So the Habanero’s Farm plantation is a dream come true for me!

 But I think it’s important to keep things green.
 The respect for the environment where we live leads me not to use pesticides or any other harming elements in all my crops.
 Moreover, the packaging materials I use for the storage and sale of my chillies are made in eco-sustainable and recyclable material.